-Since 1933, the Women of Christ Church Anglican have put on the Savannah Tour of Homes and Gardens, opening up Savannah’s most lovely private homes in order to raise funds to support ministries in our community.
+Since 1933, the Women of Christ Church Anglican have put on the Savannah Tour of Homes and Gardens, opening up Savannah’s most lovely private homes in order to raise funds to support ministries and missions.
 This is a major undertaking every year and is not possible without the tireless and enthusiastic efforts of our parishioners: men and women alike.
 To learn more about the Tour, visit the website.
 The 84th Annual Savannah Tour of Homes and Gardens will be held March 28-31, 2019.

 Hope Academy believes everyone benefits when people find their Hope and Pursue their Purpose.
 They do that by serving our neighbors who have come here from around the world to learn English.
 They help them integrate with their new culture and pursue their purpose beyond language learning.
 Their focus is using education to serve adults and their families.